sseanik/python-cheatsheet-1531/README.md

 # You can also mix up data types in a dictionary
 comp1531_teaching = {
-    "tutors": ["Sean", "Yasmin", "Nick"], # A string key and list value "lab_assistants": lab_assitants, # A string key and a value of a dictionary
+    "tutors": ["Sean", "Yasmin", "Nick"], # A string key and list value "lab_assistants": lab_assistants, # A string key and a value of a dictionary
     2021: True, # An integer key, with a boolean value 1.5: None # A float key, with a None value
 }